Environmental Conservation Internships: Intern abroad in San Ramon, Costa Rica

 Meals

-Internships in Costa Rica include two meals per day, served at the home stay.
+Internships in San Ramon, Costa Rica, include two meals per day, served at the home stay.
 A typical Costa Rican breakfast is provided and may consist of bread, spreads, fruit and eggs accompanied with tea or coffee.
 Dinner commonly consists of meat (often chicken), soups, pastas, starches and vegetables.
-Please be sure to let us know of any specific dietary requirements that you have in advance, so that we may ensure your hosts are aware and make recommendations accordingly.

 Essential country information